Cajun Style Hash is a sizzling, filling breakfast or brunch recipe that's packed with savory southern flavors!

 - Turn heat down to medium then add enough extra virgin olive oil to once again coat the bottom of the skillet.
 Add potatoes, season with Old Bay, then saute, stirring occasionally, until potatoes are lightly browned, 10 minutes, adding more extra virgin olive oil if potatoes begin to burn.

 - Add more extra virgin olive oil to the skillet with bell pepper, onion, and mushrooms then season with more Old Bay.
-Saute until vegetables are tender while stirring occasionally, 20-25 minutes, turning the heat down and/or adding more extra virgin olive oil if needed.
+Saute until all the vegetables are tender while stirring occasionally, 20-25 minutes, turning the heat down and/or adding more extra virgin olive oil if needed.
 Taste along the way, adding more Old Bay and/or salt as needed.
 Add sausage back into the skillet then stir to reheat.

 Notes